-We rank top fintech investors by the number of fintech unicorns in their portfolios as well as the stage at which they first provided capital.
+We rank top fintech investors by the number of fintech unicorns in their portfolios as well as the stage at which they first invested.

 Top overall fintech unicorn hunters

-Investors that back these unicorn startups in early-stage funding rounds stand to gain more from potential future exits.
-Here are the firms that invested at seed and Series A rounds in fintechs that went on to gain $1B+ valuations.
+Investors that back these companies in early funding rounds stand to gain more from their exits.
+We evaluated which institutional investors have backed the greatest number of fintech unicorns at the seed and Series A stages.

 SV Angel holds the top spot with 6 early-stage investments in fintech unicorns.
 Y Combinator (5) and Ribbit Capital (4) round out the top 3 early-stage investors.

 (For a list of top unicorn investors across industries, see our post, Unicorn Hunters: These Investors Have Backed The Most Billion-Dollar Companies.)If you aren’t already a client, sign up for a free trial to learn more about our platform.